 It all started when I wrote a blog back in July 2015.
 It went downhill from there.
 Rather rapidly.

 1) In Nov 2012, Chris Roberts, who had made some space combat games (his last game was in 1996) almost two decades ago, and his attorney partner, Ortwin Freyermuth, announced a crowd-funded video game project, Star Citizen, through Kickstarter.

 NOTE: At the time, even though she was introduced as “VP of Marketing“, nobody knew who Sandi Gardiner was, as it was kept a secret.
 She wasn’t credited as a co-creator of the project either.
 In July 2015 amid claims of nepotism, after she was revealed to be the wife (that’s her in this pitch video with their children) of Chris Roberts, she was then later credited as the co-creator of the project.

-2) My having made a career out of space combat games, as well as being a fan of Roberts’ games, along with almost 35K others, I backed the project in Nov 2012.
+2) Having made a career out of space combat games, as well as being a fan of Roberts’ games, along with almost 35K others, I backed the project in Nov 2012.
 That was when the scope was smaller, manageable, possible – and required $2M to develop.
 Roberts promised to deliver the game in Nov 2014.

 3) In July 2015, after I got wind of the Star Citizen project in trouble amid technical issues, rumors of mismanagement, inability to deliver on promises, backer money being wasted etc, I started to investigate it.
 I got in touch with Roberts to try and get some more details from him.
 He ignored my inquiries.